ggaabe/blueocean/README.md

 ## Description

+Built with nest.js;

-Built with nest; caching strategy checks cache first for books and characters, then checks database, then makes a network request.
+The caching strategy checks the cache first for books and characters (cheapest), then checks database (cheap), then makes a network request (expensive).

+This project relies on MySQL; set up a database, then configure the database settings in `ormconfig.json`.

 ## Setup